Bkamahl/ReservableRooms/README.md

 #### This addon allows you to create a reservable spot anywhere in the map, if you are able to edit the map and add the entity.

+## Features:

+Claiming: Claiming a room, will result in you getting that room if there are no players or props that arent yours in the room.
+This also automatically adds players on your prop protection buddy list to the allowed players in the room.
+Unclaiming completely wipes the allowed players from the room, meaning it is free to claim again, no it does not delete props or anything inside.

+Buddies: Claiming a room will give your prop protection buddy list access to the room too, on most servers this means admins as well.

+Door locking: Doors automatically close and lock upon claiming the room with the door, doors unlock upon user confirmation or unclaiming/leaving.

 ###### Bugs will be fixed if reported, in a time frame at least.

 ###### Do not claim this addon as yours.